Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 2. Geography of Thousand Islands National Park

 Thousand Islands National Park is located at the top of the ancient mountains.
-This national park connects the Canadian shield with the Frontenac axis region and the Algonquin park.
+This national park connects the Canadian Shield with the Frontenac Axis region and the Algonquin Park.
 It also connects the paths of the Adirondack Mountains in New York.

 It has five Otentiks facilities, a boat launch, picnic, camping, hiking, campsites, transition zone, granite islands speckle, and thousand islands parkway facilities.
 This national park is located in the region of Frontenac Arch Biosphere Reserve.
 It is one of the most biodiverse regions of Canada.